 For more information on using the CANS and in Santa Clara County, please contact:

 Below you will find overview documents, forms (score sheets), manuals, and resource links for the SCCBHSD CANS and the PSC-35.
-Items in development and are not yet posted include: PSC-35 FAQs, Update to Workgroup Charter (including change of title and format), and future updates to CANS: EC.
+Items in development and are not yet posted include: PSC-35 FAQs, Update to Workgroup Charter (including change of title and format), and CANS EC Spanish translation.